-On February 1, 2022, Western entered into a consent and amending agreement with ATB (the "Fourth Amending Agreement") pursuant to which ATB consented to, and the ATB Facility was amended to permit, among other things, the sale of the Sold Shares by Western.
+On February 1, 2022, Western entered into a consent and amending agreement with ATB pursuant to which ATB consented to, and the ATB Facility was amended to permit, among other things, the sale of the Sold Shares by Western.

 On February 4, 2022, Western announced that it obtained regulatory approval to proceed with a normal course issuer bid whereby Western may purchase up to a total of 1,500,000 Common Shares, representing approximately 4.9% of the then outstanding Common Shares, through the facilities of the Exchange, at the market price of the Common Shares at the time of the acquisition.
-From Jan 1, 2022 to the date hereof, a total of 36,000 Common Shares were purchased by Western through the normal course issuer bid for an aggregate price of \$13,658, at prices ranging from \$0.32 to \$0.41 per share.
+In 2022, a total of 51,000 Common Shares were purchased by Western through the normal course issuer bid for an aggregate price of \$19,044, at prices ranging from \$0.32 to \$0.41 per share.